epicalxyz/it87-auto/README.md

 ## Tested with:

 - Gigabyte B550 Aorus Elite V2 - Nobara 40 - Fedora
-- Gigabyte B550 Aorus Elite V2 - EndeavourOS - Arch
+- Gigabyte B550 Aorus Elite V2 - EndeavourOS - Arch (Note that for Arch the commands need to be run manually instead of running the script)

 ## Aim